 The court will schedule a Return Hearing called a Return from FMC.
 The purpose of the hearing is to ask about your attempts at resolving the child custody disputes.
 If there are still disputes the judge will open discovery and set a date for a trial.

-When parents separate, children often have a hard time adjusting.
-To help lessen the impact on the children, the court requires separating parents to attend a class called the “Cope Class“.
-In the class parents learn how to focus on the needs of the children and to work together for the benefit of the child.
-The judge will not sign a final order unless this class has been completed.
+The purpose of COPE class is to reduce any negative impact on the children.
+In the class, parents learn how to focus on the needs of the children and to work together for the benefit of the child.
+The judge will not sign a final order unless you complete this class.

-With both sides having exhausted discovery, the next step in the Las Vegas divorce process is a Calendar Call.
+The next step in the Las Vegas divorce process is a Calendar Call.
 This is the final hearing in court before trial.
-At Calendar Call, the judge will ask what issues have been settled and what issues are left for trial.
+At Calendar Call, the judge will ask what issues you have settled as well as what issues remain for trial.
 It is common during Calendar Call for the judge to attempt to settle the claims still at large.
-The judge may even ask the attorneys to meet in small meeting rooms near the courtroom to try and settle the issues.
+The judge may even ask the attorneys to meet in small meeting rooms in order to attempt to settle the issues.

 Another settlement option used is to order a settlement conference.
 This is a hearing, where a senior judge meets with all parties and attempts to reach a settlement.
 Agreeing to a settlement is not mandatory.
-If a final settlement is reached, then a divorce decree is filed with the court.
+If you and your spouse reach a final settlement, then you file a divorce decree with the court.
 The filing of a divorce decree will finalize the case.

-A trial only takes a day or two, but takes multiple days for your attorney to prepare.
+A trial only takes a day or two, but takes many days for your divorce attorney to prepare.
 Your attorney needs to have a game plan for every piece of evidence and every potential witness.
 Trial is the final hearing where the judge reviews all the evidence and makes a final decision.

-One of the attorneys writes up a document detailing the order is written up by one of the attorneys and signed by the judge.
+One of the attorneys writes up a document detailing the order.
+Then the judge signs it.
 This is your final divorce decree and details the final decisions regarding all legal matters presented to the court.
 Anyone who violates the court order could be held in contempt of court.

-A divorce or child custody appeal is a reviewed by Nevada’s Appellate Court or Supreme Court.
+A divorce or child custody appeal is then reviewed by Nevada’s Appellate Court or Supreme Court.
 The appellate court could agree with the judge, disagree with the judge and ask him to make a new decision, or they can make a new decision.
-Appeals take years and until the appeal is finalized, the judge’s original order must be followed.
+Appeals take years and until the appeal is finalized you must follow the judge’s original order.